How Much Does It Cost to Install Ceramic or Porcelain Tile?

 Choosing between porcelain or ceramic tile is down to personal taste.
 Porcelain is the most durable, so it’s best if you need the most hard-wearing tile.
 If, however, you're planning a DIY tile project, ceramic is the better option as it's remarkably durable but much easier to work with.

-The average cost to tile a 50-square foot bathroom floor is between $450 and $700.
-Depending on the material you choose, this could go up to over $10,000.
+The average cost to tile a 50-square-foot bathroom floor is between $450 and $700.
+Depending on your chosen material, this could go up to over $10,000.

 The average cost to tile a shower is between $450 and $10,000.
 This depends on the type of tiles you use as well as the size of the shower stall.